-Spring in New Zealand means Christmas New Year holidays.
+Summer in New Zealand means Christmas New Year holidays.
 Most people enjoy swimming at the beaches or the picturesque lakes, bushwalking (no snakes or deadly spiders), BBQs at the beach or at your house and generally a very relaxing time for everyone.
-Nice to have evergreen fields, blooming flowers and trees, daylight saving with longer daylight "relaxed Kiwi lifestyle" hours and warmer days.
-It also reflects on the housing/finance market with vendors putting their house on the market in Spring.
-Great time to start househunting, but remember to get your preapproval from Mary before househunting!!!
+Nice to have evergreen fields, blooming flowers and trees, daylight saving and warm days.
+It also reflects on the housing/finance market with many settlements at Christmas and new properties on the market late January.
+Great time to start househunting after your holiday, but remember to get your preapproval from Mary before househunting!!!
 New Zealand is a great place to live not only for lifestyle but for jobs, education and purchasing property.
 A huge factor is low interest rates.
-If you require a mortgage preapproval (valid 4 to 6 months) and seriously looking at properties in New Zealand then contact Mary.
+If you require a mortgage preapproval (valid 3 months) and seriously looking at properties in New Zealand then contact Mary.

 GDP for Q2 (June 2016) was 2.8%.

 Unemployment Rate for Q3 2016 was 4.9 down from 5.5% in Q2 2015.

 All nonresidents now, must have a NZ tax file number before they can settle any New Zealand Property and must provide their overseas tax file number.

 Property Market - New Zealand average median house increased 12.4% in November 2016 to $624,675, Auckland Region increased 12.8% to $1,051,387, Tauranga increased 26.5% to $665,155, Wellington Region increased 20.6% to $565,631, Nelson increased 15.4% to $489,338.
 Christchurch increased 4.3% to $501,229, Queenstown Lakes District increased 32.2% to $1,000,205 and Dunedin increased 11.4% to $341,604.

 When you look at such a diversified value in New Zealand and look at rental return on the Government website (outlined on this website "Useful Links"), you will see the capital growth and rental returns that suit you pertaining to the New Zealand location you wish to purchase.

 Remember there is No Stamp Duty and No Land Tax in New Zealand.
 You normally require your deposit for the property plus approximately NZ$1,500 legals to NZ solicitor to acquire a New Zealand property if you have a NZ or Australian passport/citizenship.